akhaled01/ITNE352-LAB/README.md

 ## Libraries Used

-2. `socket` for UDP socket Manipulation
+1. `socket` for TCP socket utilities
+2. `os` for file and dir manipulation
 3. `json` for data serialization across sockets
 4. `rich` for good terminal UI